hoangduytranuk/blender_manual/blender_docs/manual/modeling/modifiers/deform/corrective_smooth.rst

    The number of smoothing iterations, equivalent to executing the *Smooth* tool multiple times.

+Scale
+   Additional scaling factor to increase the size of the mesh.
+   This is useful because sometimes the Smooth Corrective modifier will introduce volume loss, especially when used with a rig.

 Smooth Type
    Select the smoothing method used.